Fort Parker massacre: Massacre

 The 3–5 minutes bought enough time that the majority of the women and children did get away.
 Rachel Plummer, who was pregnant, was afraid she would not be able to keep up while carrying her two-year-old son, and so she stayed in the fort.
 She began running after seeing the Indians come into the fort, holding her little boy's hand, while behind her she said she saw Indians stabbing Benjamin with their lances, and then she heard "Uncle Silas shout defiance as though he had a thousand men with him.
 Alas, he was alone, and soon dead."
 Lucy Parker, who also had a small child, stopped to argue with her husband Silas, begging him to come with her.
 Elizabeth Duty Kellogg stopped to gather up their savings, $100 in coins, before she attempted to escape.

 Benjamin Parker was killed, and before the fort's gates could be closed, the raiders rushed inside.
 Silas Parker, who was outside with his brother, was killed before he was able to get back inside the gate.
 Samuel Frost and his son Robert were killed inside the gate, as they attempted to flee.
 John Parker was castrated and then scalped.
 His wife came out of the woods when she saw his torture and was captured.
 Lucy Parker and her youngest two children were initially captured but were rescued by David Faulkenberry as he ran up to the fort from the fields.
 Her two oldest children, however, along with Rachel and her son, and Elizabeth Kellogg were successfully kidnapped.

-In all, five men were killed, some were left for dead, two women and three children were captured, and the rest escaped into the wilderness.
+In all, five men were killed, some were left for dead, two women and three children were captured.
+Twenty-one settlers escaped and made their way to Fort Houston, which was located near what is now Palestine, Texas.